nengo/nengo-fpga/docs/examples.rst

 Controlling the simulation with the keyboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have the ``keyboard-state`` branch of Nengo GUI you should see instructions printed in the console pane on the bottom right.
-These instructions will inform you on which keyboard presses can be used to disable / permanently enable learning; reset the agent's location back to the start location; and change the world map.
+You should see instructions printed in the console pane on the bottom right.
+These instructions will inform you on which keyboard presses can be used to disable or permanently enable learning; reset the agent's location back to the start location; and change the world map.

 If you do not see instructions for key presses then this feature is currently